Avanade/Beef/samples/My.Hr/docs/Employee-Test.md

 ## Project structure

-The overall `My.Hr.Test` solution was created with the following; the `PersonText.cs` should be removed.
+The overall `My.Hr.Test` solution was created with the following; the existing `PersonTest.cs` should be removed (deleted).

 ```
 └── Data